Traced Monads and Hopf Monads: Traced Cartesian Monoidal Categories

-Traced monads on traced Cartesian monoidal categories can also be characterised in terms of the Conway operator.
-Explicitly, a trace monad on a traced Cartesian monoidal category is equivalently a symmetric bimonad such that the parametrized fixed point of an algebra morphism is again an algebra morphism.
+Traced monads on traced Cartesian monoidal categories can also be characterized in terms of the Conway operator.
+Explicitly, a traced monad on a traced Cartesian monoidal category is equivalently a symmetric bimonad such that the parametrized fixed point of an algebra morphism is again an algebra morphism.